 Temperature trackers or monitoring devices can be used with cloud-based monitoring platforms to enable a continuous cold chain of custody through all stages of the vaccine distribution process.
 Likewise, Stirling Ultracold freezers can be easily enabled for connectivity, monitoring and integration with existing BMS/BAS platforms.

 Scaling up cold chain deployment to manufacture and distribute COVID-19 vaccine doses is daunting.
 Nonetheless, vaccine manufacturers, 3PLs and distribution centers can prepare now before vaccine candidates are fully approved.
-ULT freezers are available that can enable your organization to avoid risking vaccine efficacy while also minimizing the infrastructural and financial challenges that lie ahead.
+ULT freezers are available that can enable your organization to avoid risking biologics efficacy while also minimizing the infrastructural and financial challenges that lie ahead.